opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   pg\_tablespace\_location\(tablespace\_oid\)

-    Description: Gets the path in the file system that this tablespace is located in.
+    Description: Obtains the path in the file system that this tablespace is located in.

     Return type: text

 -   pg\_typeof\(any\)

-    Description: Gets the data type of any value.
+    Description: Obtains the data type of any value.

     Return type: regtype

     Note:  **pg\_typeof**  returns the OID of the data type of the value that is passed to it.
 This can be helpful for troubleshooting or dynamically constructing SQL queries.
-The function is declared as returning  **regtype**, which is an OID alias type \(see  [Object Identifier Types](Object-Identifier-Types.md)\).
+The function is declared as returning  **regtype**, which is an OID alias type \(see  [OID Types](oid-types.md)\).
 This means that it is the same as an OID for comparison purposes but displays as a type name.

     Example:

     ```
-    postgres=# SELECT pg_typeof(33);
+    openGauss=# SELECT pg_typeof(33);
      pg_typeof
     -----------
      integer
     (1 row)

-    postgres=# SELECT typlen FROM pg_type WHERE oid = pg_typeof(33);
+    openGauss=# SELECT typlen FROM pg_type WHERE oid = pg_typeof(33);
      typlen
     --------
           4